0xturboblitz/merkle-tree/README.md

 # merkle 🌳
-Simple typescript implementation of a merkle 🌳
+Simple Typescript implementation of a merkle 🌳